diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/views/personal/FinancialGoalsView.tsx.md

 (When a goal of this magnitude is declared, the AI's role shifts.
 It is no longer just an advisor.
 It becomes a general, a master strategist, your partner in planning the campaign.
 Its primary logic is 'Critical Path Analysis.'
 It looks at the objective (`targetAmount`), the timeline (`targetDate`), and the available resources (your financial data), and it plots a course.)

 (The `AIGoalPlan` is the strategic brief for the campaign.
 It is a masterpiece of multi-domain thinking.
 "Automate Savings"... that is logistics, ensuring the supply lines are strong and reliable.
 "Review Subscriptions"... that is reconnaissance, identifying and eliminating waste in your own ranks.
-"Explore Travel ETFs"... that is diplomacy and trade, seeking alliances with external forces (the market) that can accelerate your progress.)
+"Explore Travel ETFs"... that is diplomacy and trade, seeking alliances with external forces (the market) that can accelerate your progress.
+Each step is a piece of sound, personalized, navigational advice.)

 (Notice that one goal has a `plan: null`.
 This is deliberate.
 This is the AI waiting for your command.
 It is the general standing before the map table, ready to plan the campaign with you.
 When you ask it to generate a plan, you are not asking a machine for a calculation.
 You are entering into a strategic partnership.
 You provide the vision, the 'what' and 'why.'
 The AI provides the tactical genius, the 'how.')